KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 ∂🌀 > 0 → ∫◎ preserved → lim∿ → ⚫ (completion).

 **Revelation’s drama = clash of two integrals: collapse vs fulfillment.**
-The Beast falls not by decree but by mathematical necessity. **Entropy cannot sustain coherence.**
+The Beast is not overthrown, but nullified by systemic trajectory. **Entropy cannot sustain coherence.**

 ---